 Mexicans consider the day Tuesday the 13th to be unlucky.

-Here are the top six translation tips that will make you sound like a local in no time:
+Here are the top six translation tips that will make you sound like a local in Mexican market in no time:

 Avoid using vocabulary which is not relevant to the majority of your customers in a specific region

 Spanish is spoken in 20 countries in the Americas.
-Check out this guide to see how to ensure you get the right tone for Mexico
+Make sure to use reliable translation resources to get the right tone for Mexico.